Australia’s migration settings continue to evolve, with updates to the review of student visa refusals by the Administrative Review Tribunal (ART).

 QUICK SUMMARY

-• Some student visa refusals may now be decided without an oral hearing
+- Most student visa refusals will now be decided without an oral hearing

-• The Administrative Review Tribunal (ART) may make decisions “on the papers” only
+- The Administrative Review Tribunal (ART) will make decisions “on the papers” only

 ART Student Visa Appeals: Decisions “On the Papers”